 Strawberry scones are a special baked treat, perfect with a cup of tea or coffee.
 Making them is not hard but there are a few tips and tricks that can make a big difference in the texture.

-The best homemade scones are light, crumbly and not too dry.
-So, if you want to give strawberry scones a try you need to try my recipe.
+The best homemade scones are light, crumbly and not too dry, just like these Classic Scones.
+So, if you want to give strawberry scones a go, you need to try this recipe!

 Table of Contents

 When you measure and prepare the ingredients keep these things in mind: